University of the Balearic Islands: Campus

 Construction of the UIB campus began in 1983 on private land located next to the Valldemossa road, between the former possessions of Ca's Jai and Son Lledó, in the municipality of Palma.
 This decision led to the separation of the university from the city.
 For a long time, the only way to access the campus was by car or by the EMT bus service from Palma.
 The road was later improved, speeding up traffic coming from the capital and providing a pedestrian and bicycle lane.
 In 2005, work began on a Metro line to the train station in central Palma.
-The Metro was operational in April 2007 and was the first line of its kind in the Balearic Islands.
+The metro was operational in April 2007 and was the first line of its kind in the Balearic Islands.

 The campus has been fully operational since 1993.
-In that year, all Palma urban area studies were centralised at the University of the Balearic Islands.
+In that year, all Palma urban area studies were centralized at the University of the Balearic Islands.
 Currently all the administrative services and faculties are located on the campus, although the Sa Riera building in Palma still remains.
 Buildings on the campus are named after important figures in Balearic society including Ramon Llull, Mathieu Orfila, Guillem Colom, Anselm Turmeda, Beatriu de Pinós, Guillem Cifre de Colonya, Gaspar Melchor de Jovellanos and Arxiduc Lluís Salvador.